DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

-# ASP.NET WebForms Security Best Practices
+# ASP.NET Web Forms Security Best Practices

-This document contains information on some of the best practices developers should follow to avoid certain security breaches.
-Each section of this document describes a possible use-case scenario that exposes the security issue and the vulnerabilities associated with it, together with information on how to mitigate the security problems.
+This article details security-related best practices for the ASP.NET Web Forms platform.

+Each section within this document includes a specific security-related use-case scenario, with possible mitigation strategies.

-The security issues are all shown in a simple Visual Studio solution.
-This solution includes fully commented code samples that show how to avoid each security breach.
-You will need to have DevExpress ASP.NET controls installed to load and compile the solution.
-You can download the installer from the [DevExpress website](https://devexpress.com).
+The Visual Studio solutions herein include fully commented code samples.
+You will need to have DevExpress ASP.NET controls installed to load and compile each solution.
+If you are new to DevExpress, you can download our ASP.NET product installer from the [DevExpress website](https://devexpress.com).

 ---